tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 ### Serving Schools & Communities.

 VNN's Registration product served two types of users.
 Staff needing to manage their school's program documents, payments, and fees.
 And parents/guardians reviewing, paying, and signing up for the programs.
-Regulations set by our school's different conferences meant that our system needed to be functionally similar, yet flexible to meet the all the different needs.
+Regulations set by our school's different conferences meant that our system needed to be functionally similar, but flexible to meet their different needs.
 <br>
 <br>
 <br>